capsule-corp-ternoa/ternoa-doc/docs/for-developers/sdk/events/rent.md

 - ## ContractCreatedEvent
-	- **Summary:**  An NFT has been created an unsigned unsubmitted Create-Rent-Contract Transaction Hash.
+	- **Summary:**  A rental contract has been created on the chain for an NFT.
 	- **Datas returned:**
 		- nftId: *number*
   		- renter: *string*